Decoding Peterson’s 12 Rules for Life

 Peterson’s diagnosis of why boys are languishing socially and academically is consistent with several books on the same topic, such as Christina Sommers’ War Against Boys (2015), Leona Sax’s Boys Adrift (2016), and Warren Farrell’s Boy Crisis (2018) and The Myth of Male Power (1996).

-According to Bradley (2018), Peterson has a unique understanding of the reality of problems confronting boys and young men and offers them hope:
+According to Bradley (2018), Peterson has a unique understanding of the problems confronting boys and young men and offers them hope:

 A large percentage of men born after 1990 already felt weak, beaten down, and worthless.
 Young men needed empathetic pastors to build them up to be the men that God created them to be.
 Jordan Peterson is the prophet who understands this reality.
 As an observant Jungian and college professor, Peterson knows that thirty years of raising men in a culture that destroyed the archetypal, aspirational Jesus needs the antidote of empathy, encouragement, and practical day-to-day imagination to help men recover their souls so that they can live a life that means something.

 What is a real man?
 What is healthy masculinity?

 To my understanding, a real man is not afraid to be himself, someone who is comfortable in his own skin.
 He is tough enough to take on hard jobs, but humble enough to ask for help when he needs it.
-He has the courage to face the harsh reality, including his own vulnerabilities and shadowy parts.
-He is as dependable as a rock and as flexible as water.
-He walks with his head held high even when he is going through dark valleys.
+He has the courage to face harsh reality, including his own vulnerabilities and shadowy parts.
+He is as dependable as a rock, yet as flexible as water.
+He walks with his head held high even when he is walking through dark valleys.
 He is hard-headed for facts and reasons, but tender-hearted towards all people.

 According to Peterson, such a man is the product of a loving family, strict moral teaching, heroic role models, and overcoming many difficulties for character development.
 Unfortunately, there has been a steady decline of manhood in the last 30 years, partly due to changing economic conditions, and partly due to the rise of feminism.